helium/HIP/0112-scaling-iot-location-assert-fees.md

 ## Drawbacks

 The primary drawback of this proposal is a lower overall DC burn for the network.
-However, the potential benefits gained from increased hotspot relocation, improved network coverage and potential IOT burn can offset this drawback.
+However, the potential benefits gained from increased Hotspot relocation, improved network coverage and potential IOT burn can offset this drawback.

 ## Rationale